 The dahlia society recommends to pot all of your tubers at this time too, otherwise you won’t get blooms here until August and will only get to enjoy them for a month or so, so this year I did pot about 40% of my dahlias and it really only gave a few of my tubers time to sprout and get a head start before the rest of my tubers arrived in the mail anyway.
 One of the tubers was about 6″ tall but had some major transplant shock and isn’t really any farther ahead than the other tubers I planted directly into my garden.
 It’s really a game of trial and error, so next year I’m just going to partially fill some bins with soil/peat moss and place tubers in to see if I can get them out of dormancy and get eyes sprouting before I plant them so at least they are that far ahead.

-Be sure to check your soil temperature and do not plant anything until the soil is consistently 16ºC/60ºF and there is no risk of frost.
-Honestly, the warmer your soil, the faster certain crops will grow, such as corn, beans and dahlias.
+Be sure to check your soil temperature and do not plant anything until the soil is consistently 15ºC/60ºF and there is no risk of frost.
+Honestly, the warmer your soil, the faster certain crops will germinate, such as corn, beans and dahlias.
 I was too eager to get my dahlias in the ground this year, and although the soil temp was appropriate, I think had I waited a few more weeks, I would have had a faster growing crop.
 Again—lots of trial and error, always learning!

 I like to lightly water where I’ve planted my flowers to encourage germination, but if you’ve planted dahlias do not water until they sprout through the ground to avoid tuber rot.
-I fertilize my dahlias with a no nitrogen (first number in the fertilizer) 0-10-10 fertilizer every 3-4 weeks and I use all purpose Miracle Grow for the rest of my flowers and vegetables.
+I fertilize my dahlias with a no nitrogen (first number in the fertilizer) 0-10-10 fertilizer every 3-4 weeks once buds are forming, and I use all purpose Miracle Grow for the rest of my flowers and vegetables.
 I will do a more detailed post on planting and growing dahlias, but this is the general gist of what I’ve learned thus far!

 Where to Buy & Cut Flower Resources